microsoft/seismic-deeplearning/README.md

 #### Dev Quick Start
 There are two ways to get started with the DeepSeismic codebase, which currently focuses on Interpretation:
-- if you'd like to get an idea of how our interpretation (segmentation) models are used, simply review the [HRNet demo notebook](https://github.com/microsoft/seismic-deeplearning/blob/master/examples/interpretation/notebooks/Dutch_F3_patch_model_training_and_evaluation.ipynb)
+- if you'd like to get an idea of how our interpretation (segmentation) models are used, simply review the [demo notebook](https://github.com/microsoft/seismic-deeplearning/blob/master/examples/interpretation/notebooks/Dutch_F3_patch_model_training_and_evaluation.ipynb)
 - to run the code, you'll need to set up a compute environment (which includes setting up a GPU-enabled Linux VM and downloading the appropriate Anaconda Python packages) and download the datasets which you'd like to work with - detailed steps for doing this are provided in the next `Interpretation` section below.

 If you run into any problems, chances are your problem has already been solved in the [Troubleshooting](#troubleshooting) section.